-General Submission Requirements
+General Submission Requirements and Information

 - Include the category for consideration in the subject line of the email.